robertanwokonko/BlackJack-AI-game-/README.md

 - Clone the repo
 - Download and install `Swipl` here - https://www.swi-prolog.org/download/stable
 - open your terminal and type in following instructions:
-    - BlackJack card game in Prolog
+    - Launching game from terminal
       =============================

       To play the game: